nais/doc/docs/auth/entra-id/how-to/login.md

 tags: [entra-id, azure-ad, how-to]
 ---

-# Log in an employee with Entra ID
+# Log in an employee

 {%- if tenant() == "nav" %}
 !!! warning "Availability"